 2024 Elections: Vote for Climate!

-As the elections approach and early voting starts October 6, we want to emphasize the critical role that voting plays in shaping the future of climate policy in our community.
-With two city council seats open and one district seat, your voice matters now more than ever!
+As the elections approach, with voting ending on November 5, we want to emphasize the critical role that voting plays in shaping the future of climate policy in our community.
+With two city council seats and one district seat open, your voice matters now more than ever!
+Make sure to participate in the electoral process and make your opinions heard.
+Your vote is essential for advancing sustainable practices and supporting candidates who prioritize environmental initiatives.
+Together, we can create a brighter future for South Lake Tahoe!

 Why voting for Climate Matters